Raccoon Removal Service areas

 Attic Clean-up Services

 Cleaning up after raccoons can be a tough task!
-Raccoons not only damage insulation, they sometimes use it as a bathroom.
+Raccoons not only damage insulation, they sometimes use it to relieve themselves.
 If you find feces in the attic, you should have it professionally cleaned.
 Raccoon feces can contain raccoon roundworm eggs along with many other zoonotic diseases.
 Do not attempt to clean it up yourself without the proper safety gear.

 Raccoons often damage the roof line.
-Since the hole is usually bigger than or equal to a grapefruit it will need repaired.
-Out technicians will fix the hole as though nothing happened matching the existing materials as close as possible.
-Our repairs will last and we warranty our work – what kind of warranty and how long that warranty is good for depends on the circumstances and we will be happy to discuss it.
+Since the hole is usually bigger than or equal to a grapefruit, it will need to be repaired.
+Out technicians will fix the hole and match the existing materials as close as possible.
+Our repairs will last and we warranty our work .
 Give us a call so we can get rid of them from the attic and secure your home.

 Raccoon Removal Memphis TN

 Do you live in the Memphis area?
 Are you experiencing problems with Raccoons getting in your attic?
 Have you tried to get rid of the raccoons to no avail?

 Providing Professional Raccoon Removal in Memphis TN